critical-technical-practice/critical-technical-practice.github.io/index.md

+---
+layout: home
+title: Critical Technical Practice
+nav_exclude: true
+permalink: /:path/
+seo:
+  type: Research
-## What is Critical Technical Practice and why is it important?
+  name: Critical Technical Practice
+---

 "**Critical technical practice**" is the systematic and collective approach to critically inspect assumptions and justifications in common technical practices, and understand weaknesses, flaws, and boundaries of a technique, analogous to strengthening our technical “**immune system**”.